lschnell8/romcom/README.md

     - Click the *Make Your Own Cover* button to access the form to create a
     cover
     - Form input is required in all fields in order to activate the
-    *Make My Book* button
+    *Make My Book* button's functionality
     - The *Cover* field takes an image address in order to display a cover
     image, but will accept any text.
-If the input is not a valid image address,
+If input is not a valid image address,
     a broken link will be displayed in place of the cover
     - All other input fields will accept and utilize any text
     - Clicking the *Home* button from the form page will take the user back to